 Many of us have strong faith and values.
-Because of this we hope and pray our children will adopt our values and live them out when they’re gone from our home.
+Because of this, we hope and pray our children will adopt our values and live them out when they’re gone from our home.

-We know that parents who practice what they preach and walk the talk have a much higher chance of raising kids who carry on the family faith and values.
+We know that parents who practice what they preach… and walk the talk have a much higher chance of raising kids who carry on the family faith and values.

-But one area we often get wrong is this… we think having a rule around the moral behavior (i.e. lying) is enough to teach our children our values.
+We think having a rule around the moral behavior (i.e. lying) is enough to teach our children our values.

 The truth is… children are much more likely to carry on our values if they feel loved, accepted, and connected with us.
 Simply by being part of our family they will understand our values.

 Articulating them to kids simply reinforces what they already know.